-Please note that several items regarding the ophthalmology residency match including the timeline have changed due to the COVID-19 pandemic.
+Please note that several items regarding the ophthalmology residency match including the timeline have changed for the 2021-2022 match cycle.
 Please click the links from the Association of University Professors of Ophthalmology (AUPO) and the SF Match for further details.
 You may also find these links from the AUPO regarding tips for a successful virtual residency interview and tips for letters of recommendation helpful.
-Please also note: italicized items below may be different/modified during the pandemic.
+Please also note: italicized items may change in future match cycles.

-Ophthalmology is considered an “early match” specialty due to the annual January match.
+Ophthalmology is considered an “early match” specialty due to the early February match.
 Thus, prospective ophthalmologists have to make a decision earlier than medical students interested in other specialties.

 When should I begin the application process?

 It is recommended that the application be completed and submitted by the end of August in an individual’s fourth year of medical school.
-Interviews typically occur between October and December of that year.
+Interviews typically occur between the following November and January.

 How do I begin the application process?

 First, register with the SF Matching Program.
 The ophthalmology match is sponsored by the Association of University Professors in Ophthalmology (AUPO) All applications are processed through the Central Application Service.
 You will receive instructions for using CAS after applying to the SF Match in Ophthalmology.

 The SF Matching Program was established to coordinate applicants with ophthalmology residencies and is separate from the National Resident Matching Program (NRMP).
 Applicants are matched for post-graduate year two (PGY-2) positions, which begin about 18 months after the match.